okawak/artemis_crib/content/installation/root.md

 If there are any problems at the compile, additional packages may need to be installed.
 See also [dependencies](https://root.cern/install/dependencies/).

+{{% notice style="info" %}}
+If errors related to xrootd, TBB and clad occur, the cmake options `-Dxrootd=OFF`, `-Dimt=OFF` and `-Dclad=OFF` may work respectively.
+{{% /notice %}}

-`source thisroot.sh` part will be written in thisartemis.sh (this is created after artemis installation), so you don't have to execute this command for each time.
+`source thisroot.sh` part will be written in thisartemis.sh (this is created after artemis installation), but before installing artemis, you need to type this once.

+after completing the installation of the artemis, you don't have to execute this command for each time.